NotAwesome2/Commands/README.md

 - Use `/cmdload [command name]`

 ## Cmdadventure.cs
-Add /adventure, which is a quick shortcut for using /map buildable and /map deletable.
+Adds /adventure, which is a quick shortcut for using /map buildable and /map deletable.
 Can be used by operator+ in any world or by anyone in their /os realm.

 ## Cmdboost.cs
 Adds /boost, which allows you to boost the player's velocity in a given direction.
 See /help boost for more information.